-But be that as it may, one of the most common questions I get from men from all corners of the world are the following:
+Some of the most common questions I get from men are the following:

 - Is a safety razor right for me?

 - Will a safety razor prevent razor bumps?

 - Will a safety razor prevent razor burn?

 - Are they really cheaper to own than a cartridge razor?